Best budget soundbars 2024: affordable home cinema sound tested by experts

 (Image credit: Sonos)

-Each entry on this list offers something unique and they've all been thoroughly tested by our team of expert reviewers, so you can rest assured knowing you've got a quality soundbar at a reasonable price no matter which you select.
+Each entry on this list offers something unique and they've all been put through their paces by our team of expert reviewers, including comparative testing with their closest rivals (you can read more about how we test below).
+Whichever you choose, you can be confident you've got a quality soundbar at a reasonable price.

 Best budget soundbar overall

-The dinky Sonos Beam delivers a refined sound and excellent Dolby Atmos interpretation
+The bijou Sonos Beam delivers a refined sound and excellent Dolby Atmos interpretation.

 Specifications